jdoleary/Spellmasons/docs/TasksCurrent.md

-## Critical Tasks
+### 2022-03-31
+- Pathing, see stash "pathfinding"
+    - Somehow duplicate points are getting added to path
+    - Fix optimize to consider P1 inside angle too
+    - Short circuit when branching paths, not when adding verticies
 - **Bug**: something is messed up, I host, have the host pick player first, he jumps into the game.
 Then the guest picks a player but they don't spawn right
-## Current Priorities
+- Support rejoining an existing game via pie
+- Quick copy link
-- Bug: rejoining a game totally breaks it
+- Bug: leaving rejoining a game totally breaks it

+## Critical Tasks
+-
+## Tasks
+- Character select: "waiting  for other players"
+- Better organization of function of routes and views and what happens when you change them, with docs
 - Bug: "Cannot add client, client alreaedy in room" (maybe I was clicking too quickly??)
     - This is because both players are trying to join with the single player id of 1.
-- Pathing, see stash "pathfinding"
-    - Somehow duplicate points are getting added to path
-    - Fix optimize to consider P1 inside angle too
-    - Short circuit when branching paths, not when adding verticies
 - Bug: AOE deduping removes a valid target if two units are too close to each other
 - Task: Make contageous spread more obvious
 ---